wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

-## AWS Data Platform
+## Azure Data Platform

-* <a href="#ADF">AWS Data Factory (ADF)</a>
+* <a href="#ADF">Azure Data Factory (ADF)</a>
 * Stream Analytics
 * A Data Lake holds raw data after ingestion.
-Gen2 big data analytics with Hadoop compatible access built on AWS Blob storage with a superset of POSIX permissions
+Gen2 big data analytics with Hadoop compatible access built on Azure Blob storage with a superset of POSIX permissions
 * A Data Lake House (Databricks) makes use of Spark data warehouse